Primemerlinian/Connect4/readme.md

 https://mariah-lara-connect-4.netlify.app

-Screenshots:
+Technologies Used: Visual Studio Code, Html, CSS, & JavaScript.

-Technologies Used: Html, CSS, JavaScript.
+Next Steps/future enhancements: adding animation, new fonts and game styles to make it more interative.